zhliau/fika-spt-server-docker/README.md

 - Install the right version of SPT

 > [!NOTE]
-> The user directory in your existing files are left untouched!
+> The user directory in your existing SPT server files are left untouched!
 Please make sure you validate that the SPT version you are running works with your installed mods and profiles!
 > You may want to start by removing all mods and validating them one by one

 # Environment Variables